bogeeee/react-deepwatch/readme.md

   React Deepwatch uses a [proxy-facade](https://github.com/bogeeee/proxy-facades) to **watch only for those properties that are actually used** in your component function.
 It doesn't matter how complex and deep the graph behind your state or props is.
 - **Can watch your -model- as well**
   If a (used) property in props points to your model, a change there will also trigger a re-render.
 In fact, you can [watch anything](#watched) ;)

-# Quick example to show you most features:
+# Quick example to show you most features
 ````jsx
 // Will reload the fruits and show a 🌀 during load, if you type in the filter box.
 const MyComponent = watchedComponent(props => {